 “Here?
 Why are we at the hotel?”
 Juma asked.

-“I knew where he was but it was a test to see whether you’re the real deal.” she replied.
+“I knew where he was.
+It was a test to see whether you’re the real deal.”

 “Now you know I am.
 May I go?”